UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/_modules/module2.md

 ---

 Sep 14
-: Matrices algebra in Sage
+: Matrix algebra in Sage
   :
 : Pre-readings: coming by Sep 10
 : Class worksheet: coming by Sep 10